laurabpaulsen/assignment-2-image-classification/README.md

 ```

 ## Results
+A classification report is saved in the `out` directory.
+The report contains the following metrics:
+- Precision
+- Recall
+- F1-score
+- Support

 A logistic reggression classifier and a neural network classifier were trained and tested on the Cifar10 dataset.

 The logistic regression classifier was trained specifying the following parameters: